kasper-piskorski/docs/pages/documentation/5-migration/SQL-migration.md

 ```

 In SQL, a `foreign key` is a column that references another column.
-The MindmapsDB equivalent is a relationship type.
+The Grakn equivalent is a relationship type.
 Because SQL `foreign key` are not explicitly named, as they are in Mindmaps, the relation and roles have auto-generated names.

 The SQL schema line `ALTER TABLE event ADD FOREIGN KEY ( name ) REFERENCES pet ( name );` would be migrated as: